ScottIsebrand/dueling-wizards/README.md

 ## Contributions

 Suggestions for enchancements are welcome!
-Simply open an issue with the tag "enhancement" or fork the repo and create a pull request.
+Simply open an issue with the tag "enhancement".
 Please give the project a star...I would be very grateful!
 Thank you!

 ## Contact